nithingoona/nithingoona/README.md

 - 👋 Hi, I’m @nithingoona
-- 👀 I’m interested in Computational Electromagnetics
+- 👀 Interested in Computational Physics and Physical AI
-- 🌱 I’m currently learning Finite Element Analysis
+- 🔥 Lead developer of the Higher Order Jacobi Method that solves matrix eqquations faster than any existing method on GPUs (even for sparse matrices)
+- 🌱 Currently working on 3D finite element software in Python with AI features
-- 💞️ I’m looking to collaborate on Improving accuracy of Numerical Computations
+- 💞️ Looking to collaborate on Improving accuracy of Numerical Computations
 - 📫 How to reach me - just dm

 <!---